leovalberg/GuessWho/README.md

 ## Decision Tree Classifier

 The problem with the simple and safe approach is that is does not think ahead.
-But thinking ahead requires comparing 10 of thousands of different possible combinations of questions and the best question to ask next will depend on the previous answers.
+But thinking ahead requires comparing tens of thousands of different possible combinations of questions and the best question to ask next will depend on the previous answers.

 A defined order of questions and what question to ask next depending on the previous answers is called a decision tree.